Herpes Simplex Virus Type 1 Glycoprotein G-Specific Antibody, IgG by ELISA, CSF

 Not a stand-alone test.
 Molecular testing is preferred (refer to Herpes Simplex Virus by PCR (0060041)).

-- Specimen types other than CSF.
-Contaminated or heat-inactivated specimens.
+Specimen types other than CSF.
+Contaminated, heat-inactivated, or hemolyzed specimens.

 The detection of antibodies to herpes simplex virus in CSF may indicate central nervous system infection.
 However, consideration must be given to possible contamination by blood or transfer of serum antibodies across the blood-brain barrier.